Sales Pipeline Management for High-Value Furniture: Best Practices for 2026

 3. Pricing Accuracy Throughout Iterations

 Furniture deals rarely close on first quote.
-Customers request revisions:
+Customers request revisions:- "What if we go with the less expensive fabric?"

 - "Can we get it in a larger size?"